Research Hub > Types of USB Cables: The Ultimate Guide

 Micro-B Android phone chargers, video game consoles.
 2.0

 C-Type New laptops and phones, devices with combined data and power delivery.
-2.0, 3.0 (3.1), 3.1 Gen 2
+2.0, 3.0 (3.1), 3.1 Gen 2, 4

-Version is still important, but if you have the wrong type for your cable, then it won't work at all.
-When you have the wrong version of the cable, it still allows the USB cable to function, just not at optimal speeds.
-Let’s take a look at USB cable types and their most frequent features and uses below:
+Version is also important, but if you have the wrong type of cable, then it won't work at all.
+If you have the wrong version of the cable, it will still function, just not at optimal speeds.

 USB Type-A